Kessident/Fullstack-Java/JSONEndpoints.md

     Content-Type: application/json
     { “listing”: Listing}

-    HTTP/1.1 400 Bad Request
+    HTTP/1.1 401 Unauthorized
-    Sent if listing with that ID does not exist, if listing with that ID is not associated with logged in user, or if  missing information
+    Sent if listing with that ID is not associated with logged in user or usr not logged in

+    HTTP/1.1 404 Bad Request
+    Sent if listing with that ID does not exist

     HTTP/1.1 500 Internal Server Error